JonPhillipsSr/RoboGrid/README.md

 * Left click to place the selected tile type
 * Click and drag to paint multiple tiles at once
 * Right click to erase tiles back to Empty
-* Cannot place tiles on the robot's current position
+* Cannot place tiles on any robot's current position
 * Clear Grid button resets all tiles to Empty

 ## Sidebar UI

-* Tile type selector with colored swatches
+* Tile type selector with colored swatches and text labels
+* Add Robot / Remove Robot buttons
+* Set Destination mode button
+* Clear Grid button grouped with tile tools
-* Active tile highlight (white outline)
+* Active selection highlight with adaptive size (swatch vs button)
-* Text labels rendered using Roboto font
+* Text labels rendered using Roboto font (bundled in project resources)
-* Clear Grid button

-## Collision System
+## Collision and Movement System

-* Robot cannot leave the simulation boundaries
+* Robots cannot leave the simulation boundaries
-* Robot cannot move into wall tiles
+* Robots cannot move into wall tiles
+* Robots cannot move into pedestrian path tiles
-* All movement validated through a reusable `canMoveTo()` helper function
+* All movement validated through a reusable `canMoveTo()` function in `Grid.cpp`

+## Pathfinding System

+* A* pathfinding implemented in `Pathfinding.h` / `Pathfinding.cpp`
+* Uses Manhattan distance as the heuristic
+* Finds the shortest passable route between two grid positions
+* Returns an empty path if no route exists
+* Robots move autonomously along their assigned path using an `sf::Clock` timer
+* Users assign destinations via the Set Destination sidebar mode:
+  * First click selects a robot
+  * Second click sets the destination and triggers pathfinding

 ---

 # Current Project Architecture

-One of the major architectural goals of RoboGrid is maintaining a strict separation between:
+RoboGrid maintains a strict separation between simulation state and rendering state.

 ## Simulation State